activisthandbook/activisthandbook/articles/resources/this-is-an-uprising.md

 langCode: en
 articleID: E4f4wpHJ3vqzdtO9jpy7SPPucIkijmHA
 languageCollectionID: aV2eosSZ1AFxlaEG4__C0zo9m8PPuhdQ
-updatedTimestamp: 1655467729342
+updatedTimestamp: 1692464190142
 createdTimestamp: 1645352776029
+wordCount: 462
 tags: ["resources","books"]
 ---

-**The book** _**This is an Uprising**_ **(2016) by Mark Engler & Paul Engler is about the history and potential of mass movements, and how to build them.
+**The book _This is an Uprising_ (2016) by Mark Engler & Paul Engler is about the history and potential of mass movements, and how to build them.
 The book covers a wide range of topics, from the civil rights movement to the occupy movement.
 It is a guide for anyone who wants to make a difference in the world.**

 The [book](http://thisisanuprising.org/about/) looks into the history of mass movements, and explores the factors that make them successful.
 It outlines the practicalities of organising a mass movement, and offers advice on how to get started.
 Finally, it discusses the future of mass movements, and explores the challenges they face.